 Municipal wastewater was originally disinfected using chlorine.
-As awareness grew regarding the potential for carcinogenicity, UV light gradually replaced the use of chemicals.
+As awareness grew regarding the potential for carcinogenicity, UV disinfection gradually replaced the use of chemicals.
 The earliest UV systems utilized racks of lamps immersed into an open channel.
 These open, gravity flow channels suffer from many disadvantages; poor hydraulic mixing, very large footprint, expensive to build, and are vulnerable to fluctuations in flowrate.

 System sizing is a function of flowrate, transmittance of the waste stream, total suspended solids (TSS), microbial challenge, discharge requirements, and degree of standby (if required).
 Occasionally a wastewater facility will operate the UV system seasonally and will sometimes isolate and mothball a UV facility when disinfection is not required to meet a discharge permit.